tlswg/tls13-spec/draft-ietf-tls-tls13.md

 ## Server Parameters

-The next two messages from the server, EncryptedExtensions and CertificateRequest, contain encrypted information from the server that determines the rest of the handshake.
+The next two messages from the server, EncryptedExtensions and CertificateRequest, contain information from the server that determines the rest of the handshake.
+These messages are encrypted with keys derived from the server_handshake_traffic_secret.

 ###  Encrypted Extensions